rakshith-22/elastiq_take_home_assessment/README.md

 # Selenium Table Search Test Suite

-This Python script (qa_selenium_test.py) navigates to the Selenium Easy Table Search Demo page (https://www.lambdatest.com/selenium-playground/table-sort-search-demo), interacts with the search box to filter rows containing "New York," and validates the search results against specified criteria.
+This Python script (qa_selenium_test.py) launches a Chrome browser using Selenium WebDriver and navigates to the Selenium Easy Table Search Demo page (https://www.lambdatest.com/selenium-playground/table-sort-search-demo), interacts with the search box to filter rows containing "New York," and validates the search results against specified criteria.

 ## Approach